 - A Help Desk at the Forum with information about venues, parking, disabled toilets etc.

-- Quiet areas in The Forum and Chapelfield Gardens to rest
+- Quiet areas in the Library in The Forum and the Norwich Wellbeing Centre

-- British Sign Language (BSL) interpreter for Opening Ceremony, Question Time and speeches
+- British Sign Language (BSL) interpreter for speeches and Question Time

 - Access Symbol to identify Access areas